ISISNeutronMuon/MDANSE/Doc/pages/files.rst

 therefore MDANSE supports HDF5 output for :ref:`analysis` and input for plotters.

+.. _text_output:

 DAT file format
 ---------------

-When performing an :ref:`analysis`, it there are two options for output file formats: NetCDF and ASCII.
-By default, only NetCDF is selected, creating an MMTK NetCDF file, but it is possible to change that to ASCII or both.
+When performing an :ref:`analysis`, a binary output format is selected by default, but it is possible to change it to ASCII, which indicates a text file output.
 If the ASCII option is selected, a tarball is generated.
 Inside are multiple files which together contain the results of the analysis.
 Firstly, there is a text file, jobinfo.txt, which contains the options that were selected when performing the analysis.